Ahtesham18112011/RTL_workshop/Day_2/README.md

 - **Disadvantages**:
   - **Limited Optimization**: Optimizations are restricted to within each module, so opportunities for cross-module optimizations (e.g., sharing logic across modules) are missed, potentially leading to a less optimized design in terms of area or performance.[](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/discussions/1647)
   - **Complex Reporting**: Generating detailed reports (e.g., area, power) for each hierarchical entity requires additional steps, such as using the `stat` command with a liberty file.[](https://www.reddit.com/r/yosys/comments/6u3q6e/hierarchical_synthesis/)
-- **Use Case**:
-  - Hierarchical synthesis is preferred when you need to maintain the design's modularity for analysis, reuse, or compatibility with downstream tools.
-  - Example: Synthesizing a RISC-V core where you want area and power reports broken down by module boundaries, as mentioned in a Reddit discussion.[](https://www.reddit.com/r/yosys/comments/6u3q6e/

 ---